kesharinilesh/Movie-Recommendation-System/README.md

-# Movie-Recommender-System
+# Moviemate
-This movie recommender system is designed to recommend movies to users.
+Moviemate is an movie recommender system which is designed to recommend movies to users.
-The system uses content based filtering to generate movie recommendations for users.
+The web app uses content based filtering to generate movie recommendations for users.